-Don’t be afraid to experiment with pillows and throws as they can really bring the room that extra touch that it has been craving.
+Don’t be afraid to experiment with pillows and throws as they can really bring a room to life.
 Look for a whole range to really spruce up your living room, whether it be florals and patterns or block bold colours.
 Add a few to your sofa and chairs, as well as a couple of throws, and your living room will not only look super homely, but also warm and inviting.

 5. Spruce up a mirror